What is CrossFit?

 I have seen lives transformed this way and it is why I love doing what I do:

-I want to help as many people find CrossFit and Paleo as I can.
+I want to help as many people find CF and Paleo as I can.

 Experienced athletes can jump into following the main page WOD’s if they have previous weightlifting and training experience.
 The Workout page provide valuable information on the exercises and explanations of the terminology.
 Youtube also has any exercise imaginable for detailed explanations of certain movements.